apache/druid/docs/api-reference/tasks-api.md

 *Unexpected token or characters in request body*
 <!--END_DOCUSAURUS_CODE_TABS-->

+---

 #### Sample request

-The following request is an example of submitting a task to create a datasource named "wikipedia auto".
+The following request is an example of submitting a task to create a datasource named `"wikipedia auto"`.

 <!--DOCUSAURUS_CODE_TABS-->